AndreiD/SimpleChat/README.md

 ![alt text](https://github.com/AndreiD/SimpleChat/blob/master/simple_chat_gif.gif "How the app looks 1")

-## Features:
+## :heart: Features:

-* :heart: REALTIME!
+* REALTIME!
-* :star: Very easy to integrate in your project
+* Very easy to integrate in your project
-* :speech_balloon: Anonymous users or with their own username
+* Anonymous users or with their own username
-* :imp: Anti-flood protection
+* Anti-flood protection
-* :cop: Profanity filter
+* Profanity filter
-* :alien: Change nickname notifications
+* Change nickname notifications
-* :+1: Helper methods for customizations
+* Helper methods for customizations

-## Installation Guide:
+## :star: Installation Guide:

 ### Step 1
 You should get familiar with Firebase (at least a little) before.